keshabit/ha_daily_files_backup/ReadMe.txt

    automations.yaml), you may add more based on your need
 e.
 Change the config.files with their relative paths (if you want to add more files), note: script won't work if not configured with full path, follow the example from the given default configurations
 f.
-Go back to Advanced SSH and Terminal Application add-on, "Configuration" and at "Init_commands" section paste the following lines:
+Go back to Advanced SSH and Terminal Application add-on, "Configuration" tab and at "Init_commands" section paste the following lines (without quotes):
    "if ! pgrep -x "crond" > /dev/null; then echo starting crond; cp /root/backup/hourly/backup.sh /etc/periodic/hourly; crond -b -l 5 -L /var/log/crond.log; fi"
 g.
 Restart the Advanced SSH and Terminal Application add-on